Joan Sutherland Theatre, Sydney Opera House

-John Bell's production is a bold look at the intense relationships at the heart of Bizet's famous opera.
+John Bell's production is a bold look at the intense relationships at the heart of this opera.
 It hones in on the wild love that promises freedom, while binding the lovers in an unbreakable web of fate.

 The ultimate femme fatale is here to stamp her feet, toss her hair and dance.
 Will she love Don José?
 Maybe.
 Will you fall for her sultry Habanera?
 Definitely.